June 2018 Shelfie – Ocean Theme

-As I’ve mentioned in our Rainbow Shelfie update above, matching and naming have really captured Floss’s interest lately.
-After her interest in the turtle at the sea life centre, I wondered if she’d enjoy matching other objects and not just colours.
-Pinterest helped out with ocean animal pictures from Stephanie @ Imagineourlife.com.
-I selected five that I thought she might like, weren’t too similar and I actually had the animals from.
+I selected five that I thought she might like, weren’t too similar and I actually had the animals for.
 As you can see the animals are a bit random and not from actual sets (they’re randomly collected from my teaching days).
-However, if you’re looking for little animals then Toob Coral Reef , Toob Safari Ocean or Terra Sea Animals gets you a good selection or if you’re looking for larger then there’s Schleich’s Ocean Set.
+However, if you’re looking for little animals then Toob Coral Reef , Toob Safari Ocean or Terra Sea Animals gets you a good selection or if you’re looking for larger then Schleich do a brilliant range of robust, detailed, ocean animals.

 These little cards I backed and laminated to make them more sturdy and popped the corresponding animals next to them.
 This was the first thing Floss went to explore.
 She moved them onto her little table and began to look at the animals and cards.
 When she spotted the turtle she was so excited and put the fabric turtle on top of the card.
 She spent so much time with them matching up and as she did I gave her the name of the animal.
 I think whale could be the new favourite word and she’s been carrying the Orca round all morning.
 This is such a great way to introduce new vocabulary to little ones.